 A Greek Revival Forever Home: A Statement Pediment, Classical Details, and Other Trim Ideas

-Classical, bright, fresh are just a few words that come to mind when describing Gwen Hefner’s country home “Three Pastures.”
+Classical, bright, and fresh are just a few words that come to mind when describing Gwen Hefner’s country home “Three Pastures.”
 How do make new construction feel like it’s been there for over a hundred years?
-You can see the story of this home from breaking ground to finish work on her instagram page @TheMakerista (and an account specific to construction of the home at @threepastures ).
+You can see the story of this home from breaking ground to finish work on her Instagram page @TheMakerista (and an account specific to construction of the home at @threepastures ).
 A variety of Classical Greek Revival trim ideas are incorporated throughout the project.
 The balance between incorporating bold classical millwork features and it having that homey country feel is perfection.

 Case in point: The concept of a range hood is taken to the next level with this pediment range hood with engaged columns.
 A showstopper that draws you in to the tiles and hardware details of the range.